Will Increasing the Minimum Wage Hurt or Help Employees & Businesses?

 A higher minimum wage might also decrease turnover and thus keep training costs down, supporters say.

-“When legislators raise the price of low- and unskilled labor, it’s usually low- and unskilled laborers who end up paying the price,” Boston Globe columnist Jeff Jacoby wrote in a piece last week.
+"When legislators raise the price of low- and unskilled labor, it’s usually low- and unskilled laborers who end up paying the price," Boston Globe columnist Jeff Jacoby wrote recently.

 Young workers willing to accept $5 per hour for low-level work or to gain valuable experience should be allowed to do so, Jacoby argued, especially if the alternative is being unable to find a job at all.